Pavel Kotov

-Pavel Vyacheslavovich Kotov (Павел Вячеславович Котов; born 18 November 1998) is a Russian tennis player.
-Kotov has a career high ATP singles ranking of World No. 96 achieved on 17 October 2022.
+Pavel Vyacheslavovich Kotov (Павел Вячеславович Котов; born 18 November 1998) is a Russian professional tennis player.
+Kotov has a career high ATP singles ranking of World No. 50 achieved on 17 June 2024.
 He also has a career high doubles ranking of World No. 226 achieved on 8 November 2021.

 Career

-2020-2021: ATP debut, Maiden Challengers in singles & doubles
+2020–2021: ATP debut, Maiden Challengers in singles & doubles

 He made his ATP debut at the 2020 St. Petersburg Open as a qualifier where he was defeated by Ugo Humbert.

 Kotov won his maiden ATP Challenger doubles title at the 2020 Challenger La Manche and maiden single title at the 2021 Città di Forlì III.

-2022-2023: Grand Slam and top 100 debuts
+2022: First ATP win, Grand Slam and top 100 debuts

+He won his first ATP match at the 2022 Grand Prix Hassan II as a qualifier defeating ninth seed Tallon Griekspoor.

 He won his second singles Challenger title at 2022 Città di Forlì III.
 He reached the top 150 on 16 May 2022 at World No. 143.

 At the 2022 French Open he qualified to make his Grand Slam main draw debut.

-He made his debut at the US Open as a qualifier.
+He made his debut at the 2022 US Open as a qualifier.

 He qualified into the main draw at the ATP 500 2022 Astana Open as lucky loser after the late withdrawal of Jannik Sinner.
 In the first round he defeated Alejandro Davidovich Fokina for his first win at this level.
 As a result he moved to the top 100 in the rankings on 10 October 2022.

-He made his debut at the 2023 Australian Open as a lucky loser.

-He also qualified at the ATP 500 in Dubai and defeated Alexei Popyrin.